 Implementing the recommendations provided in Section 4 of this report would set the stage for adoption of the process outlined above by State agencies.
-An Executive Order focused on promoting IWP use, as suggested in Section 4, could help elicit a rapid response by agencies.
-It is likely that when CARB issues its framework for implementing AB 2446, that conducting life cycle analysis for buildings to confirm carbon benefits will be mandatory.
+An EO focused on promoting IWPs use, as suggested in Section 4, could help elicit a rapid response by agencies.
+It is likely that when CARB issues its framework for implementing AB 2446, that conducting LCAs for buildings to confirm carbon benefits will be mandatory.

 For now, it is strongly recommended that State designers and engineers become better educated about the applications and appropriate, approved uses of IWPs as well as how these products can help the State achieve its climate goals.
-This up-front commitment will allow IWP procurement to commence immediately once policies are in place, supporting the State's transition to a net zero emissions economy.
+This up-front commitment will allow IWPs procurement to commence immediately once policies are in place, supporting the State's transition to a net zero emissions economy.